 The City Resilience Framework (CRF)

-The City Resilience Framework is a unique framework developed by Arup with support from the Rockefeller Foundation, based on extensive research in cities.
+The City Resilience Framework is a unique framework developed by Arup with support from the Rockefeller Foundation, based on extensive research.
 It provides a lens to understand the complexity of cities and the drivers that contribute to their resilience.
-Looking at these drivers can help cities to assess the extent of their resilience, to identify critical areas of weakness, and to identify actions and programs to improve the city’s resilience.
+Looking at these drivers can help cities to assess the extent of their resilience, to identify critical areas of weakness, and to design actions and programs to improve the city’s resilience.
+The CRF also provides a common language that enables cities to share knowledge and experiences.

-The CRF is comprised of four overarching dimensions of urban resilience: Health & Wellbeing, Economy & Society, Infrastructure & Environment, and Leadership & Strategy.
-Each dimension contains three “drivers,” which represent broad types of actions cities can take to improve their resilience.
+The CRF is built on four essential dimensions of urban resilience: Health & Wellbeing, Economy & Society, Infrastructure & Environment, and Leadership & Strategy.
+Each dimension contains three “drivers,” which reflect the actions cities can take to improve their resilience.

-These 12 drivers form the core of the City Resilience Framework (CRF).
+These 12 drivers form the core of the City Resilience Framework (CRF), and when taken together they represent a city's resilience to a wide range of shocks and stresses.

 Health & Wellbeing